 The complete and utter silence around us was a welcome visitor.

 I glanced at my companions.
 They appeared to be unharmed.
-Sandra's hands were closed tightly around the grip of her blaster pistol and the slender red-haired Jedi was scanning the field around us with sharp eyes, as if expecting another pack of Rakghouls to appear from any direction available… Or from all at the same time.
-Likely it was not exaggeration.
+Sandra's hands were closed tightly around the grip of her blaster pistol, and the slender red-haired Jedi was scanning the field around us with sharp eyes as if expecting another pack of rakghouls to appear from any direction available… Or from all at the same time.
+Likely it was no exaggeration.
 Not here.

 "Are you okay?"
 I asked roughly.
 The hectic, physical battle had generated moistness to my hairline.